5 Eye Care Errors You Might Be Making

 The eyes aren’t designed to be overloaded with the light that these devices emit, mainly because the distance that separates them is too short.

-Standing for long hours in front of your display causes stress on your vision and can lead to blurriness and headaches.
+Sitting for long hours in front of your screen causes stress on your vision and can lead to blurriness and headaches.

 In order to avoid eye care errors of this sort, use these devices in moderation and practice daily visual exercises.